cdisc-org/cdisc-rules-engine/resources/schema/Operator.md

 ## contains

-True if the value in `value` is contained within the collection/iterable in the target column, or if there's an exact match for non-iterable data.
+Will return True if the value in `value` is contained within the collection/iterable in the target column, or if there's an exact match for non-iterable data.

-**For iterable columns (lists, arrays):** Checks if the value exists as an element within the collection.
-**For string columns:** Checks if the comparison value exists as an element when the target is treated as an iterable.
-**For series comparisons:** Uses pandas `.isin()` method for membership testing.

 Example: